 Many resources are available for employers who want to reduce distracted driving among their drivers.
 The National Safety Council offers a number of downloadable materials for employers on its website, including samples for an employer distracted driving policy, promotional campaign and employee communications.

-In 2016, the U.S. Department of Transportation issued guidelines designed to fight distracted driving.
+The U.S. Department of Transportation also offers resources to address distracted driving.

 Another valuable source of information is your local independent insurance agent, who can speak to you about available loss control services.
 A face-to-face meeting or a phone conversation with your agent can be a first step toward developing a plan to improve the safety of your employees and the driving public.